 All degree candidates must register continuously until completion of the requirements for the degree.
 PhD candidates must have paid two years of Full tuition and two years of Reduced tuition before receipt of the degree, unless they have completed the PhD in less than four years from initial registration.
 All PhD candidates must pay the PhD fee, equal to facilities fee in their last term of registration (unless a higher tuition has been paid).
 This final charge is billed when a student applies for the degree; unless the student has already paid the Facilities fee for the term.

-- For degrees in March the last term is the previous fall.
+- For March degree candidates, the preceding fall term is considered the final term of enrollment.

-- For degrees in May the last term is the spring term (except that May degree candidates filing dissertations by very early February 2021 who do not register or pay tuition for the spring term).
+- For May degree candidates, the spring term in which they apply for their degree is considered the final term of enrollment (except for May degree candidates filing dissertations by very early February who do not register or pay tuition for the spring term).

 Students who are uncertain whether they will finish in time for degrees in November or March are encouraged to register for the fall or spring terms respectively, either in residence or on leave of absence, to avoid late registration fees if they miss the degree deadlines.
 Should they finish in time their registration for the term will be cancelled.

 Student health insurance expires on the last day of coverage for the last term of enrollment.
 Please visit HUHS for more information.
-November degree candidates should visit the GSAS for important deadlines and information regarding health coverage eligibility.
+November degree candidates should visit the Harvard Griffin GSAS academic calendar for important deadlines and information regarding health coverage eligibility.

 Following the defense examination, the student, with the help of the Dissertation Advisor, should make any necessary corrections to the thesis.
-It is then the student’s responsibility to submit the following copies of the dissertation:
+It is then the student’s responsibility to submit a copy of their dissertation:

-GSAS requires submission of one electronic copy of the dissertation, submitted electronically through the ETDs @ Harvard online submission tool to the FAS Registrar’s Office for approval for the degree.
+Harvard Griffin GSAS requires submission of one electronic copy of the dissertation, submitted online through the ETDs @ Harvard online submission tool to the FAS Registrar’s Office for approval for the degree.
+During the submission process, students are asked to upload a separate copy of the signed DAC, approve two license agreements, and complete two surveys (the Harvard Griffin GSAS Employment Exit Survey and the Survey of Earned Doctorates).

-Both electronic and paper copies must meet the specifications described in Formatting Your Dissertation.
-A dissertation that does not conform to the minimum standards set by GSAS may have to be reformatted and resubmitted.
+The electronic copy submitted must meet the specifications described in Formatting Your Dissertation.
+A dissertation that does not conform to the minimum standards set by Harvard Griffin GSAS may have to be reformatted and resubmitted.
 In that event, the degree cannot be awarded until a dissertation in satisfactory form is completed and deposited with the Registrar.

 For more information regarding the PhD Dissertation, please see this website: https://gsas.harvard.edu/academics/dissertations